RachealIlelaboye/ABC-PHARMACEUTICAL-COMPANY/README.md

  - Customer type with highest sales is pharmacy
  - Sells is the highest in August
  - Mraz-kutch pharma top customer
- - Negative grwoth in 2019 and 2020 indicating business decline.
+ - Negative growth in 2019 and 2020 indicating business decline.
 This is as a result of unavailability of data for poland for those years.

 - Final presentation slide summarizing the project